Contact Center CX

 What is IVR?

 Interactive voice response is a technology that automates phone interactions, allowing callers to navigate through a system using voice commands or keypad inputs.
-When you dial a company’s number and hear a voice prompting you to press certain keys to access specific services or get answers to common questions, you’re using IVR.
+When a customer dials your company’s number and hears a voice prompting them to press certain keys to access specific services or get answers to common questions, they're using IVR.

 IVR systems can be programmed to answer frequently asked questions, such as business hours, location, or account information, without human intervention.
-By addressing these simple queries, IVR helps enhance the customer experience and redirects callers to the appropriate department.
-This frees up agents to focus on complex issues and high-priority calls, ultimately reducing wait times and streamlining the customer experience.
+By addressing these simple queries and redirecting callers to the appropriate department, IVR enhances the customer experience.
+More importantly, IVR frees up your agents to focus on complex issues and high-priority calls, ultimately reducing wait times and further streamlining the customer experience.

 How do IVR systems work?